-Department of Political Science and International relations, School of Social and Political Sciences, University of the Peloponnese, Corinth, Greece
+Department of Political Science and International Relations, University of the Peloponnese, Greece

 National Centre for Research on Europe, University of Canterbury, New Zealand

 Centre for South-East European Studies, University of Graz, Austria

 CALL FOR PAPERS

 The Future of EU Enlargement and Partnership Policies: EU Actorness in South-Eastern Europe and the Eastern Neighbourhood

 After the completion of the 2004/07 enlargement round and Croatia’s accession in 2013, the EU seems to have forgotten its other neighbours who are still hoping for an ‘EU future’.
 The hope that Western Balkan accession had become a priority on the EU agenda following European Commission President Junker’s optimistic State of the Union speech in 2017 has so far largely evaporated.
 Neither the Eastern Partnership nor enlargement to the Western Balkans were a topic in the campaigns for the European Parliament elections in May 2019.
 Moreover, Turkey’s accession to the EU has come to a halt.
 Political elites and the wider public in most EU member states increasingly tend to perceive eastern neighbours as posing grave challenges rather than being (potential) members of the same club.
 While EU accession and partnership discussions have slowed down, the challenges to security and prosperity related to this region have become more complex and pressing – institutional and governance weaknesses, migration and refugee flows, intractable conflicts to name but a few.

 What is the future of the enlargement and eastern neighbourhood policies that were drafted in previous decades?
 Is there any policy room for the new leadership in EU institutions to fulfil the promises of membership and partnership in the wider Southeast and East European area in a new strategic context?